ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 • Specific high-cost drugs (colistin, antifungals, IVIG, biologics)

-Why it matters: Medication costs form a significant part of ICU bills.
-Antibiotics like meropenem, linezolid, colistin, and antifungals are expensive and attract scrutiny.
-Each must be traceable to a clinical indication.
+Medication costs form a significant part of ICU bills.
+Antibiotics like meropenem, linezolid, colistin, and antifungals attract particular scrutiny.
+Each must be traceable to a clinical indication — a positive culture, a documented clinical deterioration, or an infectious disease consultation.

 8. Laboratory and Investigations